Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 And some rust prevention:

-Now I'm ready for the cut and butt.
-I rescrewed the repair panel into position and cut around the radius through both layers, about eight inches at a time, pressing the replacement panel even and spot welding as I went.
+Now I'm ready for the cut and butt of the outer patch panel.
+I rescrewed it into position and double cut around the circumference incrementally about six inches at a time, pressing the patch panel in even and spot welding as I went.
 I also made sure the waste piece did not fall down into the trunk drop area.

 Here's the result: